Juls’Kitchen – Recipes and Stories in Tuscany

 Now Juls’ Kitchen is a diary of my life in Tuscany, a collection of authentic recipes inspired by tradition and seasonality, my favourite corner where I love to share a good story with you.

 My work has been featured by The Simple Things, The Foodie Bugle, JamieOliver.com, The Huffington Post, Great British Chefs, Great Italian Chefs, Manfrotto Imagine and more, BBC Good Food, Corriere della Sera.

 I was born in Florence, but I am partially from Salento, Apulia.
 For this reason I love eating rustici and pasticciotti.

 Usually, when I’m asked “…and what do you do?”, my answer is: “I taste”.
-I know it’s a dirty job, but someone has to do it, especially when you have chosen a food blogger as a life partner.
+I know it’s a dirty job, but someone has to do it, especially when you have chosen a food writer and cooking class teacher as a life partner.
 The downside is that most of the time I eat everything cold and at unreasonable hours.
 I am also the one maintaining in a precarious balance heavy trays in photo shoots until I can not feel my arms anymore, or holding forks or pans as a circus contortionist.